Azure/Enterprise-Scale/docs/Deploy/configure-own-environment.md

 - [AdventureWorks](../reference/adventureworks/README.md)
 - [Contoso reference implementations](../reference/contoso/Readme.md)

 This will create a sample management group structure that you can use for starting point.

+## Move Subscription under management groups

 Once the deployment is complete, ensure you move your subscriptions under the desired management groups.

 ## Next steps